patrick-heese/aws-rekognition-image-label-generator/README.md

 ## Acknowledgments
 This project was inspired by a course from [techwithlucy](https://github.com/techwithlucy).
 The Python code is taken directly from the author's original implementation.
-All Infrastructure-as-Code (CloudFormation, SAM, Terraform) and documentation were designed and developed by me.
+I designed and developed all Infrastructure-as-Code (CloudFormation, SAM, Terraform) and project documentation.
 The architecture diagram included here is my own version, adapted from the original course diagram.